1

 Transit-Oriented Communities

-Legislation implementation work is ongoing.
+Legislation (HB 24-1313) implementation work is ongoing.
 Please check back regularly for updates.

 Subject Jurisdictions (“Transit-Oriented Communities”)